Reflective glass office building

 What are the eligibility criteria for companies to qualify for EIS, and how can I verify if an investment opportunity meets these requirements?

-To determine the eligibility criteria for companies to qualify for the Enterprise Investment Scheme (EIS), investors should look for companies that meet specific HMRC requirements, such as being unquoted, carrying on a qualifying trade, and having gross assets of no more than £15 million before investment (and no more than £16 million after).
+To determine the EIS eligibility criteria for companies to qualify for the Enterprise Investment Scheme (EIS), investors should look for companies that meet specific HMRC requirements, such as being unquoted, carrying on a qualifying trade, and having gross assets of no more than £15 million before investment (and no more than £16 million after).

 Investors can verify whether an investment opportunity qualifies by checking if the company has received an EIS compliance certificate (known as an EIS3) from HMRC, which confirms that the shares are eligible for EIS tax reliefs.